Publications

 Palestinian Digital Rights in the Context of Genocide and Big Tech Accountability One Year After the War on Gaza

 September 16, 2024, 7amleh – The Arab Center for the Advancement of Social Media, after almost one year of the war on Gaza, published a new report titled "Palestinian Digital Rights, Genocide, and Big Tech Accountability."
 This report highlights the extensive use of technology in committing and exacerbating human rights violations, both by the Israeli government, which has utilized artificial intelligence to target Palestinians, and by tech companies, which have played a significant role in facilitating censorship, withholding information, and indirectly contributing to the efforts of the Israeli government in the context of the ongoing genocide in Gaza over the last year.
-The report compiles and analyses one year of Palestinian digital rights violation, and emphasizes the urgent need for immediate action to protect digital rights, and for developing accountability mechanisms for tech policies to prevent genocide.
+The report compiles and analyses one year of Palestinian digital rights violations, and emphasizes the urgent need for immediate action to protect digital rights, and for developing accountability mechanisms for tech policies to prevent genocide.

 The report examines the role of digital platforms in violating digital rights amidst the genocide through systematic censorship of Palestinian voices and pro-Palestinian content.
 These violations are facilitated by discriminatory policies and restrictions on the social media accounts of Palestinian journalists and content creators.
 7amleh, through its platform 7or - The Palestinian Observatory of Digital Rights Violations, documented over 5100 cases of digital censorship, and spread of harmful content on major platforms such as Meta and X between 7 October 2023 and September 2024.
 Additionally, the spread of disinformation campaigns was highlighted and shown to undermine freedom of expression, access to information, and the right to security, with false information being used to justify collective punishment against Palestinians and hinder humanitarian aid efforts while more than two million people in Gaza face the threat of starvation.